jnguyen727/jnguyen727/README.md

 ### Sandia National Laboratories
 **Year-Round Compiler R&D Intern** | May 2026 – Present
-Sole developer of LLVM compiler passes in C++ for a spatial dataflow accelerator architecture, extracting control/data flow graphs from loop structures.
+Developer of LLVM compiler passes in C++ for a spatial dataflow accelerator architecture, extracting control/data flow graphs from loop structures.
 Work closely with mentor and research team on design, then implement and debug the resulting synchronization and correctness issues.